OpenAngelArena/Bug-Reports/README.md

-TL:DR Record all your stuff while playing the mod and report any bugs.
+TL:DR Record all your stuff while playing the mod and report any bugs to the issues section of this repository.